 Like we spoke about above, Russian is a polite language, and you don’t want to accidentally address the customs guy with an informal greeting.
-So even though it’s a difficult word to pronounce, it’s worth spending 10 minutes practicing its pronounciation.
+So even though it’s a difficult word to pronounce, it’s worth spending 10 minutes practicing its pronunciation.

 Oh, and last thing: if someone greets you with здравствуйте, it’s completely fine to repeat it back.
 Repeating the same word sounded a bit weird to me the first time I was in Russia, but after a while I understood that it’s completely fine to do so.
 After this, you can ask someone how they are in Russian.

-Verdict: this is a necessary word if you want to say hello in Russian as a foreigner.
+Verdict: This is a necessary word if you want to say hello in Russian as a foreigner.

 “Hi” in Russian – Привет (Privyet)